kos-lang/kos/doc/modules.md

     thread()

-Thread object constructor.
+Thread object class.

 Thread objects are created by calling `function.prototype.async()`.

-The purpose of this constructor is to be used with the `instanceof` operator to detect thread objects.
+The purpose of this class is to be used with the `instanceof` operator to detect thread objects.

-Calling this constructor function throws an exception.
+Calling this class throws an exception.

 The prototype of `thread.prototype` is `object.prototype`.